-A lot of supplements (or supplement manufacturers, more likely) claim to be the “miracle supplement” destined to change your life in every way imaginable.
-It’s a lot of hype in some cases, but when it comes to MSM, there’s a lot of truth behind the claim.
+Many supplement manufacturers claim to offer the “miracle supplements” destined to change your life in every way imaginable.
+It’s a lot of hype in some cases, but when it comes to MSM, there’s a lot of truth behind such claims.

 Why?
-Well, studies considering the benefits of MSM supplements have found strong links to things like joint health, mobility and muscle health… things that matter to all of us, no matter our age or current state of health.
+Well, studies considering the benefits of MSM supplements have found strong links to things like joint health, mobility and muscle health.
+Things that matter to all of us, regardless of age or current state of health.
 MSM promises to help us feel better, move easier and recover faster.
 So, it may not be a “miracle,” but it’s worth a closer look, including a look into the reported side effects of popular MSM supplements that are now widely available.

 What is MSM?